BCCHR-trainee-omics-group/StudyGroup/README.md

 [TOG](http://bcchr.ca/tog/) is the resident data analysis and bioinformatics trainee support group at the [British Columbia Children’s Hospital Research Institute](http://bcchr.ca), and we host workshops and seminars focused on the analysis methodologies used in biomedical healthcare research.

-> Here, you'll find all of the scripts from our workshops
+> Here, you'll find all of the scripts from our workshops!

 <br>